Lemon Law Attorney Serving Los Angeles, San Jose, Oakland, Napa, Scottsdale, Glendale, Tempe and Elsewhere in California and Arizona

 In these instances, if you qualify, you may be entitled to a refund or a replacement of your vehicle.
 The manufacturer is obligated to pay all legal expenses and costs.
 Many manufacturers provide arbitration programs that attempt to resolve warranty disputes at no cost, as an alternative to court.

-Used Vehicles Qualify for Statutory Protections Under California’s Lemon Law
+Used Vehicles Qualify for Statutory Protections Under California’s and Arizona Lemon Law

 Meeting the standard for obtaining lemon law protections for a used vehicle is different than with a new vehicle.
 The most important issue is establishing whether the used vehicle was sold to you “as is.”
 If you were advised and consented to the “as is” purchase, the vehicle will probably not qualify for lemon law protection.